Agustin Peris: Sports journalism

-Apart from playing football and baseball, a sport he practiced until he was over fifty years old, he was also a swimmer and an athlete and worked as a journalist in several publications of his time, including the Spanish newspaper Mundo Deportivo, in which he signed the chronicles under the pseudonym "Strike".
+Apart from playing football and baseball, a sport he practiced until he was over fifty years old, he also worked as a sports journalist in several publications of his time, including the Spanish newspaper Mundo Deportivo, in which he signed the chronicles under the pseudonym "Strike".
 In 1923 he started another chapter of the long controversy about the "Deanery" of football in Barcelona, when he defended the "deanery" of his club, SC Catalá, debating that it had been founded in October, a month earlier than FC Barcelona.

-In 1924, Peris was a referee in a boxing match held in the Goula Hall of Sant Feliu de Guixols.
+In 1924, Peris was a referee in a boxing match held in the Goula Hall of Sant Feliu de Guíxols.

 Head of the Catalan Baseball Federation

-Agustin was the founder and first president of the Catalan Baseball Federation, a position he held occupy from 1929 to 1939.
+Peris was the founder and first president of the Catalan Baseball Federation, a position he held from 27 April 1929 to 1939.
 The four Peris de Vargas brothers held management positions in various associations and federations.
 The characteristic that defined them the most, especially Agustín and Joaquín, were their authoritarian style, which would cause them more than one problem.
-Agustín's strong personality caused a split in the Catalan Federation in 1931 and some clubs founded the Official Baseball League, which was run in parallel with Agustin's federation until the end of the Spanish Civil War, having some of the best teams.
-Agustín Peris de Vargas left his position in 1939 and was replaced at the head of the Catalan Federation by Luis María Jordá.
+In fact, his strong personality caused a split in the Catalan Federation in 1931 and some clubs founded the Official Baseball League, which was run in parallel with Peris's federation until the end of the Spanish Civil War, having some of the best teams.
+Peris left his position in 1939 and was replaced at the head of the Catalan Federation by Luis María Jordá, the first president appointed in this sport.